An exit contract optimization problem: Exit contract optimization problem in continuous-time setting

-We shall study a principal agent problem, with one principal and $n$ agents.
-The principal will provide an exit contract, which is denoted by a $\F$-optional process $Y = (Y_t)_{t \in [0,T]}$.
+We will formulate an exit contract design problem with $n$ agents.
+An exit contract is a $\F$-optional process $Y = (Y_t)_{t \in [0,T]}$, and each agent chooses to quit the contract at time $t \in [0,T]$ to receive a reward value $Y_t$.
 In the typical case where $\F$ is the (augmented) filtration generated by some c\`adl\`ag process $X = (X_t)_{t \in [0,T]}$, a contract $Y$ is a functional of the underlying process $X$.
-If an agent chooses to quit the contract at time $t \in [0,T]$, she/he will receive a reward value $Y_t$.
-The optimal exit times as well as the corresponding reward values of the agents will impact the utility of the principal, so that the principal would maximize it over the class of all admissible contracts.
+The contract design problem consists in choosing an optimal contract $Y$ w.r.t. a criterion depending on $Y$ as well as the agents' exit times.